-Frequency and Duration: I target to run 5K (3.1 miles) 4-5 times a week during 40 minutes, including 10 minutes of warm up.
+Frequency and Duration: I target to run 5K (3.1 miles) 4-5 times a week for 40 minutes, including 10 minutes of warm-up.

 Tip: During each session, I try to train at a pace that keeps my heart rate at 70% to 85% of my maximum heart rate.

-I chose to to train daily for 2 months and to run a 5K for personal goal
+I chose to train daily for 2 months and to run a 5K for my personal goal

 OUTDOOR INTERVAL TRAINING –

 What it does: Interval training is a method of training the cardiovascular system by elevating the heart rate significantly and then allowing it to recover for a period before elevating it again, this prepares the cardiovascular system to deal with the stress of limited oxygen levels at higher altitudes